rhaslund/labguides/vbr-9.5u3/module-04/content.md

 33. [] Tick the **Run the job automatically** check box.
 35. [] Click the **Apply** button on the **Schedule** step.
 36. [] Tick the **Run the job when I click Finish** check box.
-> Important: It is **very important** this backup job is launched on the **first day of the class**.
-Do not wait for the jobs to finish before moving to the next step.
+> **Important: It is very important this backup job is launched on the first day of the class.
+Do not wait for the jobs to finish before moving to the next step.**

 37. [] Click the **Finish** button